United Football Alliance (UFA)

 - As a provincial league, there is an expectation of travel

-- In 2016, teams will play the ‘home and away’ format with much less travel, more local play.
+- Teams will play the ‘home and away’ format with much less travel, more local play.

 - From January to April players train indoor at the Pickering Soccer Centre